Monica-Uwalaka/CMPUT404-assignment-css-hell/README.md

 Changes
 =================
-I changes the background colour of the body from white to a gradient.
+I changed the background colour of the body from white to a gradient.

 I changed the font family of the texts(font-family: "URW Chancery L", "cursive")